Disease Guide ·Progressive Retinal Atrophy ·2026

 1Can progressive retinal atrophy be treated?

-No. There is currently no treatment, medication, or surgery that can stop, slow, or reverse PRA.
-Research into gene therapy shows promise for specific PRA variants, but nothing is available for clinical use yet.
-Some vets recommend antioxidant supplements to theoretically support retinal health, but evidence is limited.
-The focus is on helping your dog adapt to progressive vision loss.
+No - no treatment, medication, or surgery can stop PRA.
+Gene therapy research shows promise but isn't clinically available.
+Some vets recommend antioxidant supplements, though evidence is limited.
+Focus on helping the dog adapt to vision loss.

 2How fast does PRA progress?

-It depends on the specific genetic form.
-Some types cause noticeable vision loss within a few months, while others progress slowly over 1-3 years.
-Most dogs with PRA are completely blind by middle age.
-Early-onset forms (seen in puppies) tend to progress faster than late-onset forms.
-Your veterinary ophthalmologist can give a more specific timeline based on the type of PRA and how advanced it is at diagnosis.
+Depends on genetic form - some cause noticeable vision loss in months, others over 1-3 years.
+Most dogs are completely blind by middle age.
+Early-onset forms progress faster than late-onset.
+An ophthalmologist can estimate the timeline.

 3Can dogs with PRA still have a good quality of life?